joelsaunders/WebScraper/README.md

 1. Initially it can only be used with Chrome

-2. Secondly to use it you will have to make sure that the directory of your chromedriver is correct
+2. Secondly to use it you will have to make sure that the directory of your chromedriver is correct in the scraperprogram.py file

-3. Thirdly at the moment it takes input in the form of strings made up of letters, if the country name is incorrect or not on the website then there will be an Error and the program will crash.
+3. Thirdly at the moment it takes input in the form of strings made up of letters in a list form with entires separated by a comma and space e.g. South Africa, Croatia, Japan

+4. It outputs a dictionary with country name and rate for landline calls

-I intend to improve this but have limited spare time at the moment due to large workload.
+I really didn't manage to get much time to do this due to a very large workload, I intend to improve upon it.

+I found the task very enjoyable.